pippinbarr/cart253-2020/modules/03/introducing-javascript-objects.md

 }
 ```

-It works well, it's easy to understand, but one thing that is less than ideal is how we have four __separate__ variables that all deal with our moving circle.
+It works well, it's easy to understand, but one thing that is less than ideal is how we have four __separate variables__ that __all deal with with the same thing__: our moving circle.

 ---

 ## Enter the object

 JavaScript has a really nice way to organize variables that are about the same "thing", like our circle.
-It's called an __object__ and we could transform our circle variables into an object like this:
+It's called an __object__ and we can transform our circle variables into an object like this:

 ```javascript
 let circleX = 0;